Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 Back to Sogod Bay Scuba Resort

 I put below some recent photos of the SBSR, posted on Facebook by Darlene.
-At the time of this writing (February 2021), the resort can once again welcome divers, after long months of closure, anti-Covid restrictions beginning to ease in the Philippines (but the borders are still closed to foreign tourists for the moment).
+At the time of writing (February 2021), the resort can once again welcome divers, after long months of closure, anti-Covid restrictions begin to ease in the Philippines (but the borders are still closed to foreign tourists for the moment).

 In other words, we're just fine. 😎 🌴 👌 🐠